 Mentorship can be of great value in ensuring your vision and actions are realistic and responsible.
 For instance, when your startup is not ready for the next step, your idea is not developed well enough, your solution does not really solve any real problem or the product-market fit does not line up properly.
-The mentor will be the first to tell you that you are not ready yet and should address these issues.
+The advisor will be the first to tell you that you are not ready yet and should address these issues.

 As mentors look at your company from an outsider's perspective, they will be able to notice issues that are hard for you to notice from within the company.

 Mentorship based on operating experience in the same or similar industry would be a major help in gaining knowledge of the general industry and market you are active in.
-It is fine if the mentor is not very knowledgeable of your industry, as long as he/she can introduce you to individuals within their network who do possess the relevant industry knowledge.
+It is fine if the tutor is not very knowledgeable of your industry, as long as he/she can introduce you to individuals within their network who do possess the relevant industry knowledge.

 Both for knowledge and authenticity of shared knowledge, it is important that your mentor is either someone with entrepreneurial experience and/or someone who has experience in managing and leading a company at the highest level.
-These are the most reliable mentors as they are likely to have experienced the validation of ideas, raising money and helping your startup go through difficult times.
+These are the most reliable tutors as they are likely to have experienced the validation of ideas, raising money and helping your startup go through difficult times.

 Having a mentor with solid connections is invaluable in the startup ecosystem.
-The mentor is the person who can open many doors for a startup.
+The advisor is the person who can open many doors for a startup.
 These doors could lead to network effects that provide a startup with opportunities such as new potential customers, early customer trials, partnerships, interested investors and more.

 To give an example, investors will generally feel more comfortable investing in a startup that was referred to them by someone within their network.
-The same investor who might have refrained from investing in your startup before you had a mentor, would be willing to invest now that someone in the investor’s network has recommended your startup as a good investment opportunity.
+The same investor who might have refrained from investing in your startup before you had an advisor, would be willing to invest now that someone in the investor’s network has recommended your startup as a good investment opportunity.
 The same principle applies to referrals for corporate partnerships and general B2B engagements.

 Two fundamental elements for a startup are the conception of innovative solutions and focus on matters beyond the daily tasks and operations.
-A great mentor should help your startup by tackling both of these fundamentals.
+A great advisor should help your startup by tackling both of these fundamentals.
 The solutions mentors should help startups find, can range from solving issues regarding technology, funding, market access, organizational culture and many more.
-The mentor should help founders build creative and efficient solutions to handle such issues based on his/her experience and knowledge.
+The advisor should help founders build creative and efficient solutions to handle such issues based on his/her experience and knowledge.

 Mentors should also ensure that the founder keeps track of long-term goals and ideas, and emphasize on the larger picture.
 This could be done by keeping up to date on market dynamics and technology trends, which then can be used to build alternative revenue streams, to scale, and to solidify the startups’ position within the market.